 Good communication between school and home supports your child’s learning and development at school.

 You can lay the groundwork for good communication just by saying hello to your child’s teacher and other staff at drop-offs and pick-ups.

 You can also contact the teacher if your child has any problems at school or there’s something else important that you need to discuss.
 In these situations, it’s best to arrange a meeting with the teacher as soon as possible.
 You’ll need to make a time when you won’t be interrupted by other children or parents.

 There are many other formal ways to make contact with the school, including:

 - information evenings

-Children can get upset if they’re late for an excursion or event, so it’s a good idea to check your child’s bag for notes each day.
-Many schools have an online noticeboard, Facebook page or app with newsletters and information about events, excursions and other school activities.
+For general communication and information from the school, it’s a good idea to check your child’s bag for school notes or forms each day.
+Many schools also have online noticeboards, an intranet, Facebook pages or apps with newsletters and information about events, excursions and other school activities.